Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/navigating.rst

 Real-time preview is possible on reasonable computers when viewing an image sequence or movie (``avi``/``mov``) file.
-Scene strips can use OpenGL previews or proxies for real-time playback, otherwise displaying rendered frame is supported, but typically too slow for real-time playback.
+Scene strips can use viewport previews or proxies for real-time playback, otherwise displaying rendered frame is supported, but typically too slow for real-time playback.

 .. hint::